 Why Study Abroad?

-From: Emory Study Abroad LGBT brochure
+From: Emory Study Abroad LGBTQ brochure

 Study Abroad can be the most rewarding experience of your college education–both academically and personally: